 Elissa Carmona

 Elissa Carmona is a NYC-based singer/songwriter, Air Force veteran, and recipient of the 2025 SU-CASA, Arts Fund, and Community Arts awards.
-She was named “Best Singer from the Bronx” for 2024 by Ponce Bank’s Best of the Bronx Awards and received Mercy University’s 2024 Alumni of Distinction award.
+She was named “Best Singer from the Bronx” for 2024 and 2025 by Ponce Bank’s Best of the Bronx Awards and received Mercy University’s 2024 Alumni of Distinction award.
 She is also the winner of the 2025 Bronx Cultural Visions Fund for her project From R&B to Jazz.
 Trained at NYC’s Music & Art High School, she holds a BA in social science and an MSW in nonprofit management.
 Elissa is also an active member of the NYC Arts in Education Roundtable.

 With roots in New Orleans and Puerto Rico, Elissa performs across the U.S., using her platform to advocate for causes like sickle cell disease, gun violence, and disaster relief.
 In 2016, she founded Morrisania Band Project (MBP), an award-winning collective named “Best Cover Band in the Bronx” (2022, 2023).
 In 2020, she launched Sing with SOUL, a wellness-based music program for older adults that has been featured on News 12 Bronx and BronxNet.